Ulu Mosque (İlisu)

 The rectangle consists of two squares, which, in turn, are divided into nine cells with the help of stone cruciform supports and pointed arches resting on them.
 Three northern cells, which are separated by a wall with an arched portal and window openings, form the portico-eivan.
 This element is typical for all mosques of the Kakh group and takes an active place in the volumetric-spatial composition of this structure.

-The most characteristic feature of the mosque is the clearly expressed simplicity of its spatial composition, as well as the organic connection between the division of the facade and the internal structure of the building.
+The most characteristic feature of the former mosque is the clearly expressed simplicity of its spatial composition, as well as the organic connection between the division of the facade and the internal structure of the building.
 The main one is the northern facade of the mosque.
 It is cut by three lancet openings of an elegant design, which are framed by a rectangular protruding frame.
-This design of the facade wall is typical for the architecture of religious buildings of the 17th century on the territory of Azerbaijan.
+This design of façade wall is typical for the architecture of religious buildings of the 17th century in Azerbaijan.

 The prayer hall is divided into three naves of equal width.
 The axis of the central nave is fixed by a mihrab, which is modestly executed.
-The interior plan of the mosque is broken down taking into account the coincidence with the constructive step of the external and internal supports.
+The interior plan of the mosque is broken down, considering the coincidence with the constructive step of the external and internal supports.
 The pillars and arches of the interior are projected onto the outer walls in the form of pilasters and flat arches.
-The interpretation of both the external facades of the mosque and its interior is done with restraint.
+The interpretation of both the external façades of the mosque and its interior is done with restraint.
 However, thanks to the well-found ratios of architectural forms, it was possible to achieve the expressiveness of the interior.